AllBitsEqual/articles/articles/2021/2021-01-18_Series-DiscordBot-02.md

 ## Finally, a new command - roll the dice
 As a fun exercise, we will add a `!dice` command that will let the user choose a number and type of dice and have the bot roll them.

 I've previously written a dice function called `getDiceResult()` as an exercise.
-I've included and adjusted it to generate the results and texts we need to send a nice and well formated message into the chat.
+I've included and adjusted it to generate the results and texts we need to send a nice and well-formatted message into the chat.
 For reference, here is the schema of the return value of said function.

 ```javascript
 const {